 - identify local security issues

-- outline how design will deal with these issues, including using concepts from Crime Prevention Through Environmental Design (CPTED) (Ministry of Justice website).
+- outline how design will deal with these issues, including using concepts from Crime Prevention Through Environmental Design (CPTED)

 Some important advantages of an alarm system are that it: